joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/08/world/middleeast/how-do-israel-and-hamas-negotiate-in-qatar.html

 **Stocks Shake Off Tariff Threat After Trump Extends Deadline**\
-`The president noted that U.S. negotiators remained open to offers from trading partners, suggesting that tariffs could be reduced by â or even after â the deadline on Aug.
+`The president noted that U.S. negotiators remained open to offers from trading partners, suggesting that tariffs could be reduced by — or even after — the deadline on Aug.
 1.`\
 https://nytimes.com/2025/07/08/business/trump-tariffs-stock-markets-sp500.html

-**How to Experience Operaâs Most Interesting Festival From Afar**\
+**How to Experience Opera’s Most Interesting Festival From Afar**\
 `Many of the offerings at the Aix-en-Provence Festival in France are broadcast, or they travel to other theaters.
 Here are some highlights.`\
 https://nytimes.com/2025/07/08/arts/music/aix-festival-opera-highlights-2025.html